mbenzekri/formulizer/docs/examples/misc/markdown.md

 ## Overview

-`FzForm` allows users to display Markdown content within a field by specifying a `type` of `"string"` and a `format` of `"markdown"`.
+`fz-form` allows users to display Markdown content within a field by specifying a `type` of `"string"` and a `format` of `"markdown"`.
 This feature enables the rendering of rich text using Markdown syntax.

 ## Description